|(a) The purpose of an Administrative Review of Investigation

 who has been designated as a perpetrator or victim/perpetrator of

-(c) A person is not entitled to an ARIF for a finding
+(c) You will not be entitled to an ARIF for a finding

 of abuse or neglect if a court of competent jurisdiction has already

 issued a ruling consistent with that specific finding.

 (d) Except as provided in subsection (f) of this section,

 within 45 days after the date we receive your request for an ARIF,

 (2) Notify you that your request has been denied because

 you are not eligible for an ARIF, as specified in this section.